Contentstack LogoContentstack Logo

 The user has to follow the steps below:

-1. Create a custom extension in Contentstack using the UI extension SDK.
+1. Create a Custom Field Extension in Contentstack using the App SDK.
 This extension will make an API call to the Google Maps API to fetch the data in your entry.

 The request will fail due to the cross-origin policy set at Google’s server, which will not let you fetch the data, resulting in a CORS error at your client-side.